Verification of mixing properties in two-dimensional shifts of finite type: Extendabilities and topological mixing

-Whether or not $\mathbb{H}_{2}(\mathcal{B})$ or $\mathbb{V}_{2}(\mathcal{B})$ contains a zero row or a zero column are very much different in studying mixing problem.
-We begin with the study when there is no zero row and column.
-We need the following notation.
+Whether or not $\mathbb{H}_{2}(\mathcal{B})$ or $\mathbb{V}_{2}(\mathcal{B})$ contains a zero row or a zero column has a very large impact in studying mixing problems.
+First, the case in which a matrix contains no zero row or zero column is considered.